jpivarski/generate-anki-chinese/generate/README.md

 python generate-deck.py
 ```

-Requires https://github.com/kerrickstaley/genanki, which is on PyPI and conda-forge.
+(Requires https://github.com/kerrickstaley/genanki, which is on PyPI and conda-forge.)

+Import the `hsk1.apkg` into Anki Desktop or AnkiDroid.
+AnkiWeb is a convenient way to get it from laptop to phone.